oVirt/ovirt-site/source/uncategorized/installing-engine-from-rpm.html.md

       psql -U postgres engine -c "update vdc_options set option_value='false' where option_name='UseSecureConnectionWithServers' and version='general';"

+To work around an ovirt-engine bug, you should also submit the following command:

+      psql -U postgres engine -c "update vdc_options set option_value='' where option_name = 'SpiceSecureChannels';"

 #### JBoss AS Security

 We currently use a customize rpm wrapping JBoss AS 7.1.0.Beta1b.